The International Investigations Review: South Korea

 - the intent and purpose of the law;

-- the details of the violation and the degree of damages or consequences caused thereby;
+- details of the violation and the degree of damage or consequences thereof;

 - the size of the corporation and the feasibility of supervising individuals who commit violations; and

-- the measures or actions taken by the corporation to ensure the prevention of such violations.27
+- the measures or actions taken by the corporation to ensure the prevention of such violations.29

 - periodically update its internal compliance manuals;